 Winning money, or hitting the jackpot, is the ultimate dream.
 Pulling the handle on a slot machine or playing a game of poker feeds human nature’s need for excitement, risk taking, and playing the odds.
-The sense of anticipation and the adrenaline rush as you watch the slots fall into place is a source of entertainment that many people just can’t escape.

 It seems easy to understand why people play for money.
 A trademarked lottery slogan says, “Hey, you never know.”
 A winner will come forward.
 Trying to understand why hundreds of millions of people play betting games they might never win, requires you to put away logic and consider betting through a different set of ideas.

 If you have ever walked into a casino you will see many different personalities of people sitting at the slot machines, working the tables or playing keno.
 This is their form of escapism and it can be addicting.
 Betting stimulates the senses and provides a feeling of maybe you will “beat the odds” this time.
 Betting is “taking a risk in order to gain some advantage.”
 People love to go to casinos as a way to have fun, to win money, or to find excitement and a challenge.
 Betting is a way to take a chance in life.

 Theories exist on why people bet for money and it is not all negative.
 Arguments abound that playing for money is a harmless diversion, it is a way to escape from reality for a few hours, and a path to build a potential dream – winning enough to make life comfortable.
 Psychologists claim that those who play for money do so for a way to deal with the pressures of life.
 Not to be so serious, but if you were to interview people in a casino they would simply say, betting for money is fun.

 “My dad plays for money.
 He takes his $10, enters a game and sometimes doubles his win.”
 This is the reason people play for money.
 For the chance to double their money.

 WHO PLAYS FOR MONEY?